MDIL-SNU/SevenNet/sevenn/pair_e3gnn/README.md

 `compute {name_of_your_compute} all pressure NULL virial pair/hybrid` is necesarry option for some simualtions. check the [note](#note-to-use-pair_d3-with-lammps-hybrid-hybridoverlay)

-## Note: Defaults values of cutoff parameters
+## Note: Defaults cutoff parameters
 In [VASP DFT-D3](https://www.vasp.at/wiki/index.php/DFT-D3) page, `VDW_RADIUS` and `VDW_CNRADIUS` are `50.2` and `20.0`, respectively (units are Å).
 But you can check the default value of these in OUTCAR: `50.2022` and `21.1671`, which is same to default values of this code.
 To check this by yourself, run VASP with D3 using zero damping (BJ does not give such log).

 ## Note: To use `pair_d3` with LAMMPS `hybrid`, `hybrid/overlay`